oneoffcoder/books/sphinx/java-intro/source/jdk26-preview.rst

 JDK 26 previews primitive types in patterns, ``instanceof``, and ``switch``.
 This makes pattern matching more uniform across reference and primitive values.
+It can also check whether a value fits exactly into a narrower primitive type before binding it.

 .. code-block:: java